Brighton and Hove Psychotherapy

 Back to ‘BACE’ics

-1/ Bodily Self Care – this would include how we look after our physical body, i.e. exercise, nutrition, rest and sleep, self-grooming, medication, etc.
+1/ Bodily Self Care – this includes how we look after our physical body, i.e. exercise, nutrition, rest and sleep, self-grooming, medication, etc.

-2/ Achievement – this would include work, study, housework, any tasks / activities that gives us a sense of having achieved something.
+2/ Achievement – this includes work, study, housework, any tasks / activities that give us a sense of having achieved something concrete.

 3/ Connecting with others – this can be family, friends, work colleagues – in person, over the telephone or social media.
 It can simply be being in an environment where there are others as long as we feel connected.
 It can also include connecting with animals.
-Our pets can be very therapeutic.
+Our pets can be very therapeutic in helping us to feel calmer.

 Face to Face and Online Therapy Help Available Now